 Everyday people like me must be more like investigative reporters, checking facts, and seeking multiple sources for reliable information.
 One of the most interesting new information sources to me is Wikipedia.
 The ability for anyone to contribute and edit to this resource has led many skeptics to discredit it as unreliable.
 I think that this demonstrates a reader's resistance to seeking more information.
 Some people just want to be given "the undeniable truth", without any effort on their part (not unlike being told exactly what will be on an upcoming test at school).
 It would be nice and easy that way, but quite boring.
 Life is so much richer than that!

-this article about Wikipedia.
+I just read an example of the "richness" of the world we live in this morning, while reading this article about Wikipedia.
 It was discussing the doubts raised by the fact that there are "anonymous" editors of the entries at Wikipedia, and how that is used as one of the criticisms of this sites reliability.
 A graduate student at the California Institute of Technology developed the Wikiscanner to track just where edits to different entries were coming from.
 Here's some of what was found, "Somebody at Halliburton deleted key information from an entry on war crimes; Diebold, an electronic-voting machine manufacturer, deleted sections of its entry about a lawsuit filed against it.
 Someone at Pepsi deleted information about health problems caused by the soft drink.
 Somebody at The New York Times deleted huge chunks of information from the entry on the Wall Street Journal.
 And of course, the CIA has been editing the entry on the Iraq war."
 The scanning site doesn't tell exactly who is editing the information, just the location where the edit came from.
 So, "It turns out that the people who are hiding behind anonymity online for nefarious or selfish reasons are not little guys in pajamas but the very bastions of accountability that haters of the Web have deified. "

 I just love finding out things like this, things that remind me it's worthwhile to keep questioning, and "seek and ye shall find"!
 If you know me in person, you'll often hear me saying, "Wow!", " Did you know?", "Guess what!" and other phrases of wonder and discovery.
 I am glad we live in such an information rich world!
 I wish that more people would choose the joy of searching for the "truth".
 Sadly, so many become overwhelmed by it all and just choose a "camp of knowledge" and sit in it.
 I'm so grateful to be part of an unschooling family, so there are five of us to share the searching and discovering together!